 Cox Proportional-Hazards regression model: The effect of bDMARDs classes (using TNF- α antagonists as the reference drug class) on the incidence of serious infections requiring hospitalizations, among incident users of bDMARDs in PsO/PsA patients, will be estimated using the Cox Proportional-Hazards regression model.
 Risks will be reported as Hazard ratios (HR) along with their 95% confidence interval (CI) and will be estimated both in the unmatched cohort (crude and adjusted for other covariates) as well as in the PS matched cohort.
 In the latter case, the sandwich (robust) variance estimator will be used to adjust the covariance estimates of the model parameters to account for the correlations within paired individuals.
 The assumption of proportionality of the hazards over time will be checked for each covariate included in the model by the Kolmogorov-Type Supremum test [Lin et al., 1993].
-In case of violation of this assumption, different strategies for dealing with the problem will be considered, such as stratification or the inclusion of a time-by-covariate interaction in the model as appropriate.
+In case of violation of this assumption, different strategies for dealing with the problem will be considered, such as time stratification or the inclusion of a time-by-covariate interaction in the model as appropriate.

-Moreover, both crude and fully-adjusted Cox models will be estimated to assess the effect of each active ingredient (using infliximab as the reference active ingredient) on the incidence of serious infections requiring hospitalizations in the unmatched cohort.
+Moreover, both crude and fully-adjusted Cox models will be estimated to assess the effect of each active ingredient (using infliximab as the reference active ingredient, as it is generally considered the drug with higher risk of serious infection [Yiu et al., 2019; Kalb et al., 2015]) on the incidence of serious infections requiring hospitalizations in the unmatched cohort.
 The same covariates used for the propensity score matching procedure will be included in the fully-adjusted Cox model.

-- Second objective: Risk of serious infections using bDMARDs alone vs bDMARDs + corticosteroids or csDMARDs
+Second objective: Risk of serious infections using bDMARDs alone vs bDMARDs + corticosteroids or csDMARDs

-Cox Proportional-Hazards regression model: Also in this case, the effect of using bDMARDs alone vs bDMARDs + corticosteroids or csDMARDs on the incidence of serious infections requiring hospitalizations, among incident users of bDMARDs in PsO/PsA patients, will be estimated using both crude and fully-adjusted Cox Proportional-Hazards regression models in the unmatched cohort only.
-Risks will be reported as HRs along with their 95% CIs.
-The same covariates used for the propensity score matching procedure will be included in the fully-adjusted Cox model.
+Cox Proportional-Hazards regression model: also in this case, the effect of using bDMARDs alone vs bDMARDs + concomitant corticosteroids or csDMARDs on the incidence of serious infections requiring hospitalizations, among incident users of bDMARDs in PsO/PsA patients, will be estimated